Treatment of Back Pain in a Dancer

 I have been treating a young ballet dancer who is working towards her level 2 (?) and hoping to teach.
 She has been having back pain for a while, usually after dancing.

-She has a long back, slight right PSIS upslip, right foot pronated with some IR of femur, stiff lumbar region and weak right hip stabilisers.
+She has a long back, slight right PSIS upslip, right foot pronated with some IR of the femur, stiff lumbar region, and weak right hip stabilisers.
 Left splits better than right.
-I have worked on mobilising her thoracic/lumbar area with deep tissue massage to gluts/piriformis, psoas, ITB and quads.
+I have worked on mobilising her thoracic/lumbar area with deep tissue massage to gluts/piriformis, psoas, ITB, and quads.
 I have given lower abdominal strength plus right side stability exercises, foot positioning control.

 She has not improved over a few weeks so I sent her for Xray and this shows non-union of left L1 transverse process (incidental? -would this cause problems with muscle attachments?) and no spondylolisthesis.